 This is a guide to the beautiful town Imlil in the Atlas mountains of Morocco.
 This guide contains detailed information on all the day hikes near Imlil and how to hike to Mount Toubkal with a guide.

 I looked in front of me and all I could see was an endless chain of craggy snow-covered mountain peaks.
 The air felt thin.
 Breathing was becoming difficult, almost painful.

 The last time I had done some serious hiking was in Kyrgyzstan when I hiked up to the glacier lake Ala-Kul.
 I thought I was ready for bigger hikes in Morocco after walking around the Todra gorges and hiking up to the Akchour waterfalls.

 I thought I was ready to hike Mount Toubkal, the highest peak in North Africa, standing tall at a whopping 4100 meters above sea level.
 I wasn’t.
 My whole body was aching.

 My legs were shaking.
 I felt desperately unprepared and unequipped.
 The crampons that were supposed to give me a steady grip on the ice-covered slope of the mountain had just broken and I was slipping backward.

 The slope towards the summit was quite steep and I was slipping backward…

 As much as I didn’t feel ready when I hiked up the trail to reach this majestic Moroccan mountain, I felt exhilarated.
-In every direction I looked, I could see some of the most pristine landscape I had ever witnessed.
+In every direction I looked, I could see some of the most pristine landscapes I had ever witnessed.

 A lot of online blogs say that mount Toubkal is one of the easiest summits in the 4000 meters range.
 Don’t be fooled.
 Mount Toubkal is a non-technical hike, meaning that you don’t need a rope and some dangerous maneuvers to reach the top.
-But isn’t an easy hike, especially not in winter.
+But it isn’t an easy hike, especially not in winter.